Frequently Asked Questions

 • What do I do when a death occurs unexpectedly?

-• If the death occurs in a hospital or nursing home, the attending medical staff will notify the family first.
-This way, the family can spend time with their deceased loved one if they wish.
-Then the medical staff will contact the chosen funeral home.
+• If the death occurs at a hospital or nursing facility, the medical staff will notify the family first so loved ones may spend time together if they wish.
+The staff will then contact the funeral home chosen by the family.

-• If the death occurs at home in hospice care, the family should contact the hospice staff.
-The hospice staff will then contact the chosen funeral home.
+• If the death occurs at home while under hospice care, the family should contact the hospice provider, who will then notify the funeral home.

-• If the death is unattended or happens outside of a hospital, nursing home, or at home in hospice care, you should notify the police.
+• If the death is unexpected or occurs outside of a medical facility or hospice care, local law enforcement should be contacted immediately.

 Read more about funeral arranging.